CHT2520/using-javascript/README.md

 - Download this repository and unzip it.
 Move the folder into your htdocs directory on XAMPP.

 ## Completing the practical work
-If you view the app on a web server you should find it is a simple app where JavaScript is used to dynamically diaplsy films from different decades.
+If you view the app on a web server you should find it is a simple app where JavaScript is used to dynamically display films from different decades.
 Here are some key points about how the app is working
 - At the moment the data for the app is stored in two arrays `filmsFrom2000s` and `filmsFrom2010s` .
   - Inside _app.js_, have a good look at the structure of these arrays, note that each film is stored as a JavaScript object.
 - Look at the bottom of *app.js*.
 The final line of code will call the function `init()`.